gokceno/login-with-biometrics-poc/README.md

 - If a match below 0.5 is found, it'll return you your PII.

 ## Running

+### See it in Action

+Visit the [temporary test environment](https://login-with-biometrics-lpq7g.ondigitalocean.app) to see it in action.

 ### Setting up the DB